Alfredo Corchado: Danger and death threats

-Corchado has had his life threatened on numerous occasions, and has had to leave Mexico for short periods more than once to ensure his safety.
-Nonetheless, he has continued to work a beat that, as the Nieman Foundation for Journalism at Harvard has noted, “scares off most other journalists....In this savage climate, Corchado has refused to back down.”
-Corchado has said that Ciudad Juárez, the city in which he covered his “first story...as an aspiring journalist,” was also the “first place I received a death threat when I tested the limits of our fledgling democracy as a journalist.”
-He has written, “They say that in Mexico they kill you twice: Once by dropping your body in acid or blowing your head off with semiautomatic weapons, and then by spreading rumors about you.
-In this war to control drug distribution routes to the United States, it’s too often the reporter who pays the ultimate price.”
+Corchado has had his life threatened on numerous occasions, and has had to leave Mexico for short periods of time to ensure his safety.
+Despite this, he has continued to his work, Corchado has also stated that Ciudad Juárez, the city in which he covered his first story, was also the place he received death threats due to his journalism work in the city.

-“Every journalist in Mexico,” he has written, “wakes up to ask the following questions: How far should I go today, what questions should I ask, or not ask, where should I report, or what place should I avoid?....Mexico today is among the most dangerous places to do journalism in the world....This is especially true for those of us who cover the U.S.-Mexico border....Whatever danger we U.S. correspondents face pales in comparison to the dangers faced by our Mexican colleagues.”
-He explains, “I've always had the luxury of calling my editor in Dallas and saying 'Hey, things are kind of crazy here―get me out of here.'”
-He has expressed gratitude that his parents, by emigrating to the U.S., had made it possible for him “to obtain a little blue passport that says I am a citizen of the United States of America,” saying that “I have perhaps a naïve, but unwavering belief that if something is to happen to me, there would be consequences to pay.
+"Every journalist in Mexico," he has written, "wakes up to ask the following questions: How far should I go today, what questions should I ask, or not ask, where should I report, or what place should I avoid?....Mexico today is among the most dangerous places to do journalism in the world....This is especially true for those of us who cover the U.S.-Mexico border....Whatever danger we U.S. correspondents face pales in comparison to the dangers faced by our Mexican colleagues."
+He explains, "I've always had the luxury of calling my editor in Dallas and saying 'Hey, things are kind of crazy here―get me out of here.'"
+He has expressed gratitude that his parents, by emigrating to the U.S., had made it possible for him "to obtain a little blue passport that says I am a citizen of the United States of America," saying that "I have perhaps a naïve, but unwavering belief that if something is to happen to me, there would be consequences to pay.
 That our newspapers, our media companies, our colleagues would stand up and demand answers and justice, that our deaths wouldn’t become just another number.
-Someone would seek justice....My Mexican colleagues...don’t have that kind of solidarity among themselves; they don’t share that trust with their own editors, less so with their own government.”.
+Someone would seek justice....My Mexican colleagues...don’t have that kind of solidarity among themselves; they don’t share that trust with their own editors, less so with their own government.".